Frequently Asked QuestionsThe most important transmission repair information you have been looking for...

 Why Does Transmission Repair Cost So Much?

 Transmission repairs can be expensive.
 But it’s not so much money when you consider what’s involved in the repairs.
 Today’s automatic transmissions consist of many individual components.
 During a repair, each one is removed, cleaned, and inspected for wear and damage.
 Damaged parts are repaired or replaced or upgraded to improve or correct the function.
 Then each part is put together into one of many sub-assemblies all tested for proper operation.
 Then the sub-assemblies are assembled into the transmission case, where the testing procedure begins all over again.
 Once the transmission is completely assembled, it has to be installed back into the vehicle.
 All of today’s automatic transmissions are computer controlled, which means that the transmission’s ability to operate depends on more than the condition of the transmission, so we test the vehicle on board computer and the vehicle’s engines performance.
-Transmission work can be expensive … but, dollar for dollar with a transferable life time nationwide warranty, it’s a good value.
+Transmission work can be expensive … but, dollar for dollar with a life time warranty, it’s a good value.